SDS-AAU/DSBA-2022/content/m2/00_assignments/exercise1.md

 ### Background
 Let the fun begin.
 You will analyze network datacollected from the managers of a high-tec company.
 This dataset, originating from the paper below, is widely used in research on organizational networks.
 Time to give it a shot as well.
-Krackhardt D. (1987).
+[Krackhardt D. (1987).
 Cognitive social structures.
-Social Networks, 9, 104-134.
+Social Networks, 9, 104-134](https://doi.org/10.1016/0378-8733(87)90009-8).
 The company manufactured high-tech equipment on the west coast of the United States and had just over 100 employees with 21 managers.
 Each manager was asked to whom do you go to for advice and who is your friend, to whom do you report was taken from company documents.
 Description

 The dataset includes 4 files - 3xKrack-High-Tec and 1x High-Tec-Attributes.
 Krack-High-Tec includes the following three 21x3 text matrices: